joshcrain/joshcrain.io/index.md

 <div class="grid-layout_home">
 <div class="grid-content">

-<p class="text--largest">I am a product designer with experience as a web designer and front-end developer.
-My work allows me to make an impact through user advocacy, research, web standards, and code.
+<p class="text--largest">I am a product designer and front-end developer.
+My work allows me to make an impact through design, user advocacy, web standards, research, and code.
+I study drawing and painting in my free time.
+It’s important for me to improve at what I do, this site helps with that goal.
 There are also <a href="/about/">other interesting things</a>.</p>
 </div>
 </div>
 <section class="grid-layout_home">